photo by Margot Hartford

 or IMAGINATION —Michael McClure

-I paint to navigate a partly imagined terrain—tender, random, and fleeting.
+I paint to navigate a partly imagined terrain mostly untouched by humans—tender, random, and fleeting.
 My subject matter is the overlooked: water, ponds, puddles, weeds, and woodland debris.
 I’m drawn to the microcosms beneath our feet and just ahead on the path.

-I sense the weight of air, the syntax of botanical shapes, the mystery of found objects, the calligraphy in water ripples and tree bark.
-I live for the moment when a fox darts from the brush, or when shadow and light fracture across the woodland floor.
+I look for the syntax of botanical shapes, the mystery of found objects, the calligraphy in water ripples and tree bark.
 As both painter and photographer, I am especially moved by views of the earth from airplane windows—abstract, fragile, immense.

 The act of painting is fast, physical, and intuitive.
-I layer oil, acrylic, gouache, oil stick, ink, pencil, and collaged paper—materials that mirror the variety and density of the natural world.
-Color, transparency, and surface are the true subjects.
 Though my work is abstract, it concedes to nature.
 I occasionally embed photographic fragments so subtly they go unseen—but their resonance lingers, like déjà vu.

-McClure had it right—this is all temporary, and it is changing fast.
+McClure had it right—this is all temporary, and it is changing so rapidly now.
 That sense of impermanence pulses through my studio practice, charging the work with a sense of magic.